AntonyCotterill/Capstone-Project/README.md

 5. Bayesian Optimisation using K-Nearest Neighbour
 6. Neural Network

 Each of the alogorithms were tuned and all executed against the same dataset.
 Performance results were captured against each algorithm and also the features that that drove each optimisation.
-At the end of the Juypter Notebook the features are ranked as to their respective performance.
+The feature ranking is shown after each optimisation run and at the end of the Juypter Notebook the features are ranked as to their respective performance based on all optimisations.

 ## HYPERPARAMETER OPTIMSATION
 With 6 algorthms to compare, each optimisations hyper parameters are considered in turn